Arizona Cypress

 Maintenance

 Arizona cypress is low maintenance, drought-tolerant, once established.
 Fast growth rate, and relatively short-lived.
 Overwatering can cause root rot.
 Provide enough space for the tree to grow.
 It is widely used as an ornamental and for windbreaks in its native range.
 It is also often grown for Christmas trees.
 It is used for reforestation and soil stabilization in arid areas.
 Excellent for xeriscaping.
-Native habitat: Chihuahuan Desert ecoregion in hot, dry canyons and stream banks from 3000 to 7000 ft.
 It can adapt to other areas of Texas, but may need extra care.
 Cypress Bark Beetles can bore into the bark and weaken the tree.
 Cypress Canker can cause lesions on branches.
 Warning: pollen can cause allergies.
-Propagation: seed, cutting.
+Native habitat: hot, dry canyon bottoms and stream banks from 3000 to 7000 ft., pinyon-juniper woodland, chaparral, mountain slopes.

 Blooms April-May.
 A pyramid shaped tree with stout, horizontal branches.
 The aromatic, pale, gray green foliage is scale-like and flattened against the branchlets.
 Rough, peeling, outer bark of older trees have tan to plum to red inner bark.
 Produces separate pollen cones and seed cones.
 Seed cones are spherical, warty, covered in resin, and can hang on the trees for several years without opening.
 Pollen cones are cylindric to 4-sided.
 Provides habitat for birds and small mammals.